n00py/NorkNork/README.md

 A: I was too lazy to learn powershell.

-Q: Will this find APT?
+Q: Will this find all persistence methods?

-A: Certainly not.
+A: No, only those in Powershell Emprire and only those that perist through reboots.